 The now cliché John 3:16 has gone on to become something of a logo for Christianity: “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

-When we consider God’s loving act which sits at the heart of the Christian faith, we must recognize it as an act of love by way of forgiveness.
+When we consider God’s loving act which sits at the heart of the Christian faith, we must recognize it as both an act of love by way of forgiveness as well as an act of forgiveness by way of love.

 This act of atonement (or righting of a wrong) was the action needed for us to be forgiven of our sins – and therefore made righteous – so that we can spend eternity in the presence of the Father without burning up the way unforgiven sin would.